AndreasJacobsen/atm/README.md

 `yarn dev`, see [package.json](./package.json) in project root folder for more scripts.

+## Security

+All registered PINs for usercard are encrypted with a hash and 15 salt rounds.
+Data is _not_ encrypted in transit by default in this application.
+The application works with HTTPS, some data is stored as normal session variables in cleartext.
+Implementation of further security using JWS and Passport.js had to be halted due to project timeline limitation.
+As previously stated this system is not secure or robust enought for _any_ production system

 ## Notes

 If getting `"Node.JS: Getting error : [nodemon] Internal watch failed: watch ENOSPC"` in Linux (possibly MacOS but not tested) run